 There may be times where physical intervention is required as an emergency response.
-(Child is putting self or others in danger) This would be documented on the appropriate documents as a serious incident / RPI / Direction to withdrawal.
-If physical intervention was used as an emergency response the positive handling plan would be modified to reflect the change in the child's behaviour.
+(Child is putting self or others in danger) This would be documented on the appropriate RPI incident document and uploaded to CPOMS.
+If physical intervention was used as an emergency response a child's positive handling plan may need to be modified to reflect the change in a child's behaviour.

-Pupils, parents, carers and other agencies will contribute to the risk assessments and risk management plans through review meetings.
+Pupils, parents, carers and other agencies will contribute to the positive handling plan and initial risk assessment where applicable, through review meetings; Admission meetings; EHCp reviews; the PHP review meeting itself.

-They will be reviewed, evaluated and amended on a termly basis or earlier if required.

-Risk Assessments and Risk Management Plans will be sent to necessary professionals and agencies as required to outline the level of need and support which needs to be in place for future provision.
+PHP's will be reviewed, evaluated and amended on a termly basis or earlier if required.
+Risk Assessments and PHP's will be sent to necessary professionals and agencies as required to outline the level of need and support which needs to be in place for future provision.
 (Working together with the parent and gaining consent).